-3.3.
-Fee Reductions For Late Registration
+3.2.
+Fee Reductions For Registration

-- If a player has missed part of the playing season due to late registration, a reduced registration fee can be applied if the lateness in registration is justified. - Fee reductions can be found in - Table 1: Fee Reductions for Late Registrations. - Fee reductions using the early bird registration fee will be considered under the following circumstances: - o For new players that have relocated to the area and are approved for late registration by the Association. - o For players returning to the EVMHA from a higher division (i.e., A, AA, AAA) after the season is already underway. - o Players whose season is delayed due to illness or injury.
+- If a player has missed part of the playing season due to late registration, a reduced registration fee can be applied if the lateness in registration is justified. - Fee reductions can be found in - Table 1: Fee Reductions for Late Registrations. - Fee reductions will be considered under the following circumstances:

+- For new players that have relocated to the area and are approved for late registration by the Association. - For players returning to the EVMHA from a higher division (i.e., A, AA, AAA) after the season is already underway. - o Players whose season is delayed due to illness or injury.